FAQ

 Triple check the accuracy and meaning of your prompts before you send them.
 Be especially careful with nuance and innuendo.
 AI doesn’t handle them well.

-• Give me a couuple of examples of curveballs AI throws.
+Give me typical examples of AI curveballs

 1. Optimises for clicks, opens, or engagement, and quietly strips out the tension or provocation that actually drives buying decisions.